-Plastic money refers to financial transaction done using debit or credit cards.
+Plastic money refers to financial transactions done using debit or credit cards.

-There are several different advantage of using plastic money such as it eliminates the need to carry huge cash, can be used anytime and anywhere, can use of online payment and also there is provision of credit facility.
-On the other hand there are disadvantages of using plastic money such as use of cards can be risky (hack etc), cannot be used at small retail outlets, transactions charges are levied, service charges are applied, can lead to impulsive purchases.
+There are several different advantages of using plastic money such as it eliminates the need to carry huge cash, can be used anytime and anywhere, can use online payment and also there is the provision of credit facility.
+On the other hand, there are disadvantages of using plastic money such as the use of cards can be risky (hack etc.), cannot be used at small retail outlets, transactions charges are levied, service charges are applied, can lead to impulsive purchases.

-According to researchers people tend to spend more using debit/credit cards as compared to cash.
-This is because when you make transactions using plastic money it has little impact on you because you are not parting with real money i.e. cash.
+According to researchers, people tend to spend more using debit/credit cards as compared to cash.
+This is because when you make transactions using plastic money, it has little impact on you because you are not parting with real money, i.e. cash.
 Hence you spend more easily and without any worry.
-Use of debit/credit card also encourages you to buy unnecessary stuffs and often takes you out of shopping budget.
-Hence it is recommended to use cash in most of financial transactions.
+Use of debit/credit cards also encourages you to buy unnecessary stuff and often takes you out of your shopping budget.
+Hence it is recommended to use cash in most financial transactions.

 Select good savings account

-Instead of going with a regular bank deposit look at savings account that offers additional benefits along with attractive interest rate.
-Kotak Mahindra bank offer 6% interest rate on your savings account which is substantially better when you have huge balance in your account.
+Instead of going with a regular bank deposit, look at a savings account that offers additional benefits along with an attractive interest rate.
+Kotak Mahindra Bank offers a 6% interest rate on your savings account, which is substantially better when you have a huge balance in your account.

-Below chart shows interest rate on saving accounts offered by different banks:
+Below chart shows the interest rate on saving accounts offered by different banks: